Laptop Tips

 2. Clean Vents

-After the notebook is used for a long time, the vents on the bottom and both sides may be covered with dust and lint, which will prevent the air from flowing, causing the hot air inside the laptop not to flow out.
-At this time we need to clean the dust and lint covering the air vents; you only need to use compressed air and thin plastic tools to clean the dust.
+After the laptop is used for a long time, the vents on the bottom and sides may be covered with dust and lint, which will block the air flow, causing the hot air inside the laptop not to flow out.
+At this time, we need to clean the dust and lint from the vents.
+You need to use compressed air and thin plastic tools to clean the dust.

-But these vents are located in different locations based on the laptop model.
-Before cleaning it, you need to find the right vents.
+However, these vents are located in different locations depending on the laptop model.
+You need to find the right vents before cleaning them.

-You can regularly clear the air vents, which can greatly reduce the possibility of component damage and can avoid the performance degradation of the laptop.
+You can clean the air vents regularly, which greatly reduces the likelihood of damage to the components and can prevent performance degradation of your laptop.

-After using the laptop for more than one year, its fan will be covered with a layer of dust, and the heat sink and CPU fan will cover a lot of dust and lint.
-We need to open the laptop to clean the dust, which is the only way to solve laptop overheating.
-But many people have no experience in disassembling laptops.
+After using the laptop for more than a year, its fan will be covered with a layer of dust, and the heat sink and CPU fan will be covered with a lot of dust and lint.
+We need to open the laptop to clean the dust, which is the only way to solve the laptop overheating issue.
+However, many people have no experience in disassembling laptops.
 This method is relatively difficult.

 Tools need: